Day Trips

 Getting from Amsterdam to Zandvoort

-Sprinter trains run from Amsterdam Central to Zandvoort-aan-Zee and the journey take just under 30 mins.
+Sprinter trains run from Amsterdam Central to Zandvoort-aan-Zee and the journey takes 30 mins.
 Stops are at Amsterdam Sloterdijk, Halfweg-Zwanenburg, Haarlem Spaarnwoude, Haarlem and Overveen.

 zandvoort-aan-zee station